-You can use several types of trade marks to describe your goods or services.
-Before filing an application, considered which one best describes the company's activities.
+You can use different types of trade marks to designate your goods or services.
+Before filing an application, you should consider which trademark best represents your business.

 In Estonia, you can protect the following trade mark types: